camillesuzanne/digitalframeworks-spring2019/FINAL Camille Erickson.md

 “Mohammed's case has some particular factors that are problematic and highlight new patterns in terms of surveillance and the connection between ICE and the FBI,” said Wences, an immigrant herself.

 To Saei, denying immigrants in detention the ability to practice their religion has severe consequences.

-“It's a very serious harm [to] dignity,” Saei said.
-“I think that it's just one of them bad things that can happen to people in immigration detention.
-That ICE and these detention facilities seem to have accepted as normal but it's not normal.”
+“It's a very serious harm [to one's] dignity,” Saei said.
+“I think that it's just one of the bad things that can happen to people in immigration detention that ICE and these detention facilities seem to have accepted as normal but it's not normal.”

 ### Sources interviewed: